wunderio/drupal-project/README.md

 2. **Clone and customize the repository**
    Clone the new project locally and update its details:
-   - Update `README.md` with the project details.
+   - Update `README.md` with the project details
-   - Update `composer.json` with the project name.
+   - Update `composer.json` with the project name
-   - Modify the `silta/silta*` files [values](https://github.com/wunderio/charts/blob/master/drupal/values.yaml).
+   - Modify the `silta/silta*` files [values](https://github.com/wunderio/charts/blob/master/drupal/values.yaml)
-   - Adjust `grumphp.yml` tasks, including updating the project name in the `git_commit_message` regex.
+   - Adjust `grumphp.yml` tasks, including updating the project name in the `git_commit_message` regex
-   - Adjust the `lando` configuration in `.lando.yml`.
+   - Configure local development environment:
+     - For DDEV: Update project settings in `.ddev/config.yaml`
+     - For Lando: Update project settings in `.lando.yml`
+   - Update project name in `scripts/syncdb.sh` for database synchronization

 3. **Set up CircleCI**
    - Log in to [CircleCI](https://app.circleci.com/) using your GitHub account.